snok/asgi-correlation-id/README.md

 # ASGI Correlation ID middleware

-Middleware for loading or generating correlation IDs for each incoming request.
-Correlation IDs can be added to your logs, making it simple to retrieve all logs generated from a single HTTP request.
+Middleware for reading or generating correlation IDs for each incoming request.
+Correlation IDs can then be added to your logs, making it simple to correlate logs generated from a single HTTP request.

 When the middleware detects a correlation ID HTTP header in an incoming request, the ID is stored.
 If no header is found, a correlation ID is generated for the request instead.